algarv/SLAM-From-Scratch/nuslam/README.md

-The kalman filter library is currently under construction and should not be used.
-The nuslam node, however, is fully functional and simulates a turtlebot navigating turtlebot using teleop keyboard control.
-Adding unknown_data_assoc incorporates LiDAR data with automatic data association for the turtlebot to localize itself in the map.
+The nuslam node simulates a turtlebot navigating using teleop keyboard control.
+Adding unknown_data_assoc incorporates LiDAR data with data association for the turtlebot to localize itself in the map.

-To run the simulation with only localization, using the fake_sensor topic rather than the more realistic sensor with data assoication, run the slam.launch file.
-This simulation is fully functional.
+To run the simulation with known landmark locations (easy mode):

         roslaunch nuslam slam.launch

-To run the simulation with a realistic representation of LiDAR data and an attempt at associating the data, run the unknown_data_assoc.launch file.
+To run the simulation with simuated LiDAR data and data association (unknown landmark associaion -- hard mode):

         roslaunch nuslam unknown_data_assoc.launch

-#### EKF SLAM With Fake Sensor Data (No Data Association)
+#### EKF SLAM With Fake Sensor Data (known landmark locations, no data association)
 ![SLAM Demo](img/Kalman_Filter.png)